-As part of the reconstruction of the southbound lanes on the I-75, two-parallel noise absorptive walls were determined as per the Traffic Noise Modelling Software (TMN) which is used to determine noise wall feasibility.
+As part of the reconstruction of the southbound lanes on the I-75, two-parallel noise absorptive walls were determined as per the Traffic Noise Modelling Software (TMN) which was used to determine noise wall feasibility.

 With the extensive experience the contractor has had with Durisol on past projects within other parts of the States, the Walsh/Toebe Joint Venture was confident when calling in our team to the design-build table.